Seger-Steele/Password-Strength-Checker/README.md

 Python-based Password Strength Checker (PSC) offering CLI and GUI to analyze password strength with an estimated brute-force cracking time.
 Includes actionable feedback with common password and pattern checks.

-# Table of Contents
-Features: #features
-Installation:
-Usage:

 ## Features:

-Evaluates password strength using the zxcvbn library.
+- Evaluates password strength from provided passwords.
-Estimates the time it would take to crack the password.
+- Estimates the time it would take to crack the password.
-Provides custom warnings and suggestions for improving password strength.
+- Provides custom warnings and suggestions for improving password strength.
-Checks for common passwords, password length, and diversity.
+- CLI & GUI Options
+- Checks for:
+    - Password Length
+    - Common password usage
+    - Usage of seasons
+    - Usage of years
+    - Character type diversity

 ## Installation: